-Before lenders decide to lend you money, they want to know if you're willing and able to repay that mortgage.
+Before lenders make the decision to give you a loan, they must know that you're willing and able to pay back that mortgage loan.
 To figure out your ability to pay back the loan, they assess your debt-to-income ratio.
-To assess your willingness to repay, they use your credit score.
+To assess how willing you are to repay, they use your credit score.

-Fair Isaac and Company calculated the original FICO score to help lenders assess creditworthines.
+Fair Isaac and Company formulated the original FICO score to help lenders assess creditworthines.
 You can find out more about FICO here.

-Your credit score is a direct result of your history of repayment.
+Credit scores only assess the info in your credit profile.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as dirty a word when these scores were first invented as it is in the present day.
-Credit scoring was envisioned as a way to consider only what was relevant to a borrower's likelihood to pay back a loan.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+Credit scoring was envisioned as a way to take into account only what was relevant to a borrower's willingness to pay back the lender.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
-Your score comes from both the good and the bad in your credit report.
-Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
+Your score results from both positive and negative information in your credit report.
+Late payments count against you, but a consistent record of paying on time will improve it.

-Your credit report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your credit to calculate an accurate score.
-Some people don't have a long enough credit history to get a credit score.
-They may need to build up credit history before they apply.
+Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your credit to build a score.
+Some folks don't have a long enough credit history to get a credit score.
+They should spend a little time building a credit history before they apply for a loan.

 Please fill out the form below to get a quick quote on your loan needs.